-The Maryland REIT Law provides that a Maryland REIT may indemnify and advance expenses to trustees, officers, employees and agents of the trust to the same extent as is permitted for directors, officers, employees and agents of a Maryland corporation under the Maryland Act.
+The Maryland REIT Law provides that a Maryland REIT may indemnify or advance expenses to trustees, officers, employees and agents of the trust to the same extent as is permitted for directors, officers, employees and agents of a Maryland corporation under the Maryland Act.
 The Pacific Retail Declaration provides that Pacific Retail shall indemnify trustees and officers to the fullest extent permitted by Maryland law.

-The Maryland Act permits a corporation to indemnify its present and former directors and officers, among others, against judgments, penalties, fines, settlements and reasonable expenses actually incurred by them in connection any proceeding to which they may be made a party by reason of their service in those or other capacities unless it is established that (a) the act or omission of the director or officer was material to the matter giving rise to the proceeding and (i) was committed in bad faith or (ii) was the result of active and deliberate dishonesty, (b) the director or officer actually received an improper personal benefit in money, property or services or (c) in the case of any criminal proceeding, the director or officer had reasonable cause to believe that the act or omission was unlawful.
+The Maryland REIT Law permits a Maryland real estate investment trust to indemnify and advance expenses to its trustees, officers, employees and agents to the same extent as permitted by the Maryland Act for directors and officers of Maryland corporations.
+The Maryland Act permits a corporation to indemnify its present and former directors and officers, among others, against judgments, penalties, fines, settlements and reasonable expenses actually incurred by them in connection any proceeding to which they may be made a party by reason of their service in those or other capacities unless it is established that (a) the act or omission of the director or officer was material to the matter giving rise to the proceeding and (i) was committed in bad faith or (ii) was the result of active and deliberate dishonesty, (b) the director or officer actually received an improper personal benefit in money, property or services reasonable cause to believe that the act or omission was unlawful.
 However, under the Maryland Act, a Maryland corporation may not indemnify for an adverse judgment in a suit by or in the right of the corporation or for a judgment of liability on the basis that personal benefit was improperly received, unless in either case a court orders indemnification and then only for expenses.
 In addition, the Maryland Act permits a corporation to advance reasonable expenses to a director or officer upon the corporation's receipt of (a) a written affirmation by the director or officer of his good faith belief that he has met the standard of conduct necessary for indemnification by the corporation and (b) a written undertaking by him or on his behalf to repay the amount paid or reimbursed by the corporation if it shall ultimately be determined that the standard of conduct was not met.